kyaiooiayk/Awesome-Python-Programming-Notes/tutorials/Production-grade code/README.md

 - **Couplers**: these are usually coupled classes for reasons that can be avoided.
 Two typical ones are Feature Envy and Inappropriate Intimacy.
 ***

+## Documentations
+- Documentation should not be a chore.
+- Documentation should be a lightweight, high ROI activity, and a productivity tool.
+- Your code should document itself.
+- Keep in mind that documentation cannot be tested and the same goes for comments!
+- You need to write readable code rather than readable documentation.
+***

 ## Tutorials
 - [Code refactoring](https://github.com/kyaiooiayk/Awesome-Python-Programming-Notes/blob/main/tutorials/Production-grade%20code/Code%20refactoring.ipynb)
 ***